 - Excessive perspiration/ Dehydration

-- Reduced blood supply (ischaemia)
+- Reduced blood supply (ischemia)

 - Wearing high-heeled shoes for lengthy periods

-Treatment at Aktivhealth
+Treatment at Aktivhealth:

 - Specialists at AktivHealth perform an elaborate functional assessment

-- Activity modification/Nutritional advice, Education / training advise/ phased return to exercise
+- Activity modification/Nutritional advice, Education/training advise/ phased return to exercise

 - Joint mobilization /Deep tissue massage/myofascial release